MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: Happy New Year!

 **Thoughts** Wow!
 My holiday break was much needed by I took a little too much time away from my daily logging.
 I've been quite busy with my new developer position and I LOVE every moment of it.
 During the time away, I made a work code repository and starting building a demo library for SharePoint administrators.
-I'm stregthening my JavaScript skills almost every day, however, I need to return to JS tutorials.
-This weekend my focus will be on prepaaring for my Security+ certification.
+I'm strengthening my JavaScript skills almost every day, however, I need to return to JS tutorials.
+This weekend my focus will be on preparing for my Security+ certification.
 Fingers crossed on passing the exam next week.

 **Training:** [Security+ Certification Objectives](https://www.comptia.jp/pdf/comptia-security-sy0-401.pdf)